CloudEngineHub/SynthMoCap/DATASETS.md

 Once downloaded, you can use `python visualize_data.py [path_to_dataset]` to visualize the data including some ground-truth annotations.

-First setup your environment by running `pip install -r requirements.txt` using python 3.10.
+First setup your environment by running `pip install -r requirements.txt` using python 3.10 and installing `wget` on your system if it isn't already.
+Our server requires TLSv1.2 which some old versions of wget do not support.
+We have successfully tested 1.21.4 of this [this build](https://eternallybored.org/misc/wget/) on windows.

 ## SynthBody